moheladwy/moheladwy/README.md

 ## Hi there 👋
 My name is Mohamed Hussein Eladwy, I am 20 years old.

-I am a Sophomore in Computer Science and Artificial Intelligence at Cairo University.
+I am a 3rd Year Student at Computer Science and Artificial Intelligence at Cairo University.
 ## - 🌱 I’m currently learning:
-- Computer Hardware and How it works inside the machine, Calculus, Linear Algebra, Linear Programming, Statistics, and Computer Network.

-- Programming concepts such as Structural Programming and OOP using C++ and How the memory works behind the scene.
-The different between Compiled Language like CPlusPlus (C++) and Interpreted Language like Python.
+- Software Engineering and its cycle.
+- Web Development using (HTML, CSS, JS, Python-Django, and ASP.NET).
+- Data structures.
+- Relational Database Concepts, and How to use RDBMS like Microsoft SQL Server.
+- How to build real-world applications using .Net and C#.

-- How to write efficient algorithms for solving problems on codeforces (you can find my solutions for codeforces' problem on my repo).
+- How to write efficient algorithms for solving problems on Codeforces (you can find my solutions for Codeforces' problems on my repo).

-- How to deal with local database using SQL with SQLite Engine.
 <!--
 **moheladwy/moheladwy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.